nh-mike/Freepbx-Contacts/README.md

 LDAP updates will be performed upon every update of the address book.

 Future updates will include:
-    -Integration of the XML export implementation
+* Integration of the XML export implementation
-    -A settings page for system administrators
+* A settings page for system administrators
-    -Module Signing?
+* Module Signing?
 Maybe.